JansonYeTao/LLM-AI-Generated-Essay-Detection/2nd_solution/doc/2nd_solution.md

 | (6) deberta-large_v4data          | 0.9052   | 0.9283    |
 | (1)+(2)+(3) **[avg]**               | 0.9431   | 0.9818    |
 | (1)+(2)+(3)+(4)+(5)+(6) **[avg]**     | 0.9672   | 0.9834    |

+# TakeWay

+From the code, we saw the 2nd place solution does not spend too much time on modeling (just a simple mean pooling on embedding with deberta + a classifier layer).
+Instead, the solution provides lots of careful curation on synthetic dataset generation and the 2nd stage fine-tuning on that 5 specific prompt test data from Persuade corpus (We know its Persuade corpus bc data leakage) leads to a further significant increase on model performance on hidden test data.